-Although survey effort was not constant for all months of the year, the DHI analysis showed moderate to high confidence in the modelling across the site during the summer season and moderate to high confidence in the Cardigan Bay area during the winter season.
+Although survey effort was not constant for all months of the year, the DHI analysis showed high confidence in the modelling across the majority of the site during the winter and the summer season, indicating a year round presence of raised densities of harbour porpoise within the site.

-Therefore the West Wales Marine / Gorllewin Cymru Forol site has been identified as an important area for harbour porpoise during the summer and in part of the site (Cardigan Bay) during winter.
-Based on the figure of 5.4% of the Celtic and Irish Seas MU population the site would be graded B on the EC standard data form (B = 22% to 15% of the UK part of the MU population).
+Therefore the Southern North Sea site has been identified as an important area for harbour porpoise during both seasons and, based on the figure of 17.5% of the North Sea MU population, the Southern North Sea site would be graded A on the basis of the EC standard data form (A = >15% to 100% of the UK part of the MU population).